junszhao/ProvQ/README.md

 ==============
 This is the source code for a profile-based approach of generating PROV queries for a PROV dataset.

-This is still work ongoing.

-The package of src/analysis is for generating various PROV profiles that will be used for query generation
+An early result of this work has been published in Prov Analytics, see http://provenanceweek.org/2014/analytics/papers/2-1.pdf.

+This is still work ongoing, see list of open issues (https://github.com/junszhao/ProvQ/issues).
+Current the query generation function can only process PROV-O data in N-Triple format.

+Prerequisites

+1. python 2.7 and above
+2. rdflib

-1. To run simple analysis,
+To run the query generation code:

-python src/analysis/prov-analysis.py
+1. Go to the folder of src/query-generator/

+2. python prov-query-generator.py [prov data file name]